Where Could Your Degree Take You?

 This includes positions in the retail industry, the performing arts, airlines, spectator sports and most consulting agencies.
 It also includes positions within: recreational facilities; food, beverage and accommodation establishments such as restaurants, supermarkets, hotels and cruise providers.
 Jobs such as President of Farm Boy and Senior President of Mary Kay Cosmetics Canada, both formerly held by Carleton University graduates, would fit into this category.

-Sector 7: Resources, Manufacturing and Trades
+Sector 7: Manufacturing and Trades

 This sector is comprised of establishments in the resource industry, such as oil extraction, agriculture and mining; manufacturing industries; trades, such as automotive and construction; as well as administration industries.
 This sector includes many Chief Executive Officers (CEOs) of private-sector companies.

-Sector 8: The Professions
+Sector 8: Professions and Lawyers